stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/02_RSSFeed.md

 		}
 	}

-### Customizing the RSS Feed template
+### Customising the RSS Feed template

 The default template used for XML view is `framework/templates/RSSFeed.ss`.
 This template displays titles and links to the object.
-To customize the XML produced use `setTemplate`.
+To customise the XML produced use `setTemplate`.

 Say from that last example we want to include the Players Team in the XML feed we might create the following XML file.